Konstantin Kalinin

 • Ensure performance under expected user loads (especially during peak hours)

-• Review HIPAA compliance touchpoints, including logging, backups, and data retention
+• Review HIPAA compliance touchpoints, including logging, backups, data retention, and audit trails

 Timing the launch and team coordination

-At some point, when the product is doing what it’s supposed to do, you will launch it publicly.
+When the product does what it’s supposed to do, you launch publicly.

 Pick a low-traffic day for go-live.
-Make sure your devs, QA, and product team are all on standby.
-Assign a designated point person to triage post-launch feedback and hotfix requests in real-time.
+Make sure your devs, QA, product team, and on-call ops are all on standby.
+Assign a point person to triage post-launch feedback and hotfix requests in real-time.

-Launch success isn’t just about stability—it’s about creating trust with your clinical users from day one.
+Launch success comes from trust with your clinical users on day one.
+Stability alone doesn’t get you there.

-Stress-testing your system is a must when building robust EHR software.
-QA should simulate real clinical chaos to ensure performance, accuracy, and security hold up under pressure.
+Stress-testing matters when you’re building EHR software.
+QA should simulate real clinical chaos so performance, accuracy, security, and uptime hold up under pressure.

 Quality assurance from the start

-Ok, so testing goes hand in hand with development.
-Every new version of the healthcare software needs to be tested before shipping it into production.
-Developers include automatic tests right into code.
-Then, there’s always a QA engineer going through all possible scenarios, trying to “break” the system from all imaginable angles.
+Testing runs alongside development.
+Every new version of the healthcare software gets tested before shipping.
+Developers bake automatic tests into code.
+Then a QA engineer walks through every realistic scenario, trying to “break” the system from every angle they can think of.

 Related: QA Guide: Steps, Tools, Best Practices and More